 “When a VSCO girl laughs,” explains Skaggs, “it’s ‘SKSKSK.’
 It doesn’t sound like laughter.
 But if you look at your phone keyboard, where are S and K buttons located?
 Immediately underneath your thumbs.
 So, ‘SKSKSK’ has replaced ‘LOL’ or ‘Hahaha’ — even though H and A are maybe one or two keys more inside.”

-“With trends like that, we’re going to see Millennials and younger generations find ways to take mobile shopping, mobile checkouts, mobile payments to another level.
-Messenger platforms, SMS, and chatbots are going to be the future for ecommerce.
+“With ecommerce trends like that, future generations will find ways to take mobile shopping, mobile checkouts, mobile payments to another level.
+Messenger platforms, SMS, and chatbots.

 “Hardwired mobile users whose expectations of online shopping won’t be limited to ecommerce stores or ecommerce sites.”